MacAllister Rentals

 This work is licensed under a Creative Commons Attribution-NoDerivs 3.0 United States License.

-Electric Boom Lifts
+Benefits of Electric Boom Lifts

 If you’re working indoors or in tight spaces, the last thing you want is diesel or gasoline fumes filling up the space and making it dangerous for workers.
 Electric booms run on battery power instead of fuel and are equipped with flexible arms that make them useful for navigating tight spaces.